 AccuRanker scans your site and delivers a detailed report on where your site ranks for each keyword phrase, the associated page related to the keyword phrase and lots of other data.
-Lawyers can also generate reports, see where competitors fall in SERPs for the same phrases and more.
+Site owners can also generate reports, see where competitors fall in SERPs for the same phrases and more.

 Yoast also has really helpful content analysis that tells you if the text you wrote in a page or in a post is readable or not.
 For example huge blocks of text with no images or other elements can be difficult to digest.